Vishal1999-33/Invisible-Cloak-/README.md

    high = np.array([179, 255, 255])

+**Note:- In order to find HSV values for other colors you can visit following site:-http://colorizer.org/

 **_When you run the program wait for few seconds, let the webcam capture the background image.
 Then you can come inside the frame with your magical Cloak and be invisible._**